Xilinx/Vitis-AI/demos/README.md

 # Demos folder

 The purpose of this folder is to distribute design efforts that are provided as technology demonstrators.
 These demos may be of alpha quality and not ready for prime-time production.
+New demos will be added to this repository as they are made available (check the master branch for updates).
 Enjoy!